hectorhgd/NFHS/README.md

 # NFHS
-This repository contains the R markdown scripts used for the realization of the Master's thesis "Patterns of antibiotic use for acute respiratory infections in under-three-years-old children in India: a cross-sectional study" for the Erasmus Mundus Joint Master Degree in Infectious Diseases and One Health.
+This repository contains the R markdown files used for the realization of the Master's thesis "Patterns of antibiotic use for acute respiratory infections in under-three-years-old children in India: a cross-sectional study" for the Erasmus Mundus Joint Master Degree in Infectious Diseases and One Health.

 We created different R markwdown scripts for different stage of the project, at the beginning each file there is a brief description of the objectives for each script.